Ash Trees and the Emerald Ash Borer

 The Emerald Ash Borer (EAB) is Coming to an Ash Tree Near You - Ash Tree Removal and EAB

-The Emerald Ash Borer (EAB) is an invasive beetle from Asia that was discovered in Detroit in 2002 and has since killed tens of millions of Ash trees throughout 25 states in the Eastern United States and Canada.
+The Emerald Ash Borer (EAB) is an invasive beetle from Asia that was discovered in Detroit in 2002 and has since killed tens of millions of Ash trees throughout the United States and Canada.
 The Emerald Ash Borer (EAB) eats the leaves of ash trees and deposits their eggs beneath the bark.
 When the larvae hatch, the insects destroy the vascular system of the trees, leading to their eventual death.

 The Emerald Ash Borer has been confirmed in Wildwood, and many Ash street trees are now infested.
-Therefore, in Wildwood, we expect to see a dramatic increase in the mortality of Ash trees over the next few years.
+Therefore, we expect to see a dramatic increase in the mortality of Ash trees over the next few years.
 Ultimately, the EAB will attack all Ash species, regardless of their health.
 It is expected that within 10 years all urban Ash trees will be dead.

 Emerald Ash Borer Preparedness